 - Fixed capacity

 The Maverick forearm incorporates twin action bars.
-You can clearly see the Maverick 88′s captive barrel bolt shared with the Mossberg 500.
+You can easily see the Maverick 88’s captive barrel bolt shared with the Mossberg 500.
 This bolt makes interchangeable barrels a snap, although it limits the magazine capacity to factory levels.
-The bolt features dual extractors and the trigger guard assembly is polymer.
+The bolt features dual extractors while the trigger guard assembly is polymer.

 The Maverick 88 Security is a terrific value to anyone looking for a first shotgun or an inexpensive defensive arm.
 The Maverick 88 Field is an equally exceptional value for those looking for a bird or slug gun.